chreliot/senate-howto/main.md

 An area Hofstra's Senate is *not* involved in is determining faculty, staff, or student workplace conditions and compensation.
 Those are the domain of Hofstra's collective bargaining units and unions.
 For faculty, Hofstra's chapter of the American Association of University Professors negotiates agreements that are codified in the current [Collective Bargaining Agreement][CBA], available on the AAUP chapter website.

 In practice, this distinction between the appropriate domain of the Senate and the appropriate domain of collective bargaining can be blurry because there are Faculty Policy Series documents on topics like “Work Above Base Load” and “Outside Employment for Faculty.”
 However, AAUP and administration have negotiated that if there are any conflicts between the FPS and the CBA, the CBA “will control” ([CBA][CBA] 3.2).
-So, for better or worse, the CBA always has precedence.
+That is, the CBA always has precedence.

 Note also that, separately, Hofstra University's Office of Community Standards (within the larger, administrative Division of Student Enrollment, Engagement, and Success) produces the [*Guide to Pride*][GTP] for students.
 It focuses on non-academic community standards but but also pulls in academic policies from the FPS.

 Hofstra also has a variety of other, non-academic policies like those listed [here][policy categories], including safety and security plans, record-retention policy, and the like.
 Many of these are beyond domain of the Senate, though in certain cases where they impinge on academics, it could be appropriate for the Senate to weigh in on them.
 Also, for example, the Senate By-laws make the Chemical Hygiene Plan the responsibility of the Special Committee on Environmental Health and Safety.

+## How is the Senate structured?

+The Senate has two main components: a deliberative assembly and a collection of committees.

+Senate meetings—the gatherings of the assembled Senate itself—normally occur at least once a month during the academic year.
+These meetings of the full Senate normally focus on considering business passed to it by the Senate's committees.

+The work of reviewing, analyzing, drafting, and deliberating over policies and initiatives falls to its committees.
+As of this writing, the Senate has fifteen committees.

+The Senate has three main kinds of permanent committees: standing committees, special committees, and subcommittees.
+(The Senate can also form temporary, ad hoc committees.)

+**Standing committees** (other than the Executive Committee) cover general, main areas of Senate concern.
+Faculty Statute VII (D.1) establishes six standing committees:

+ * The Undergraduate Academic Affairs Committee (UAAC)
+ * The Graduate Academic Affairs Committee (GAAC)
+ * The Planning and Budget Committee (P&B)
+ * The Faculty Affairs Committee (FAC)
+ * The Student Affairs Committee (SAC)
+ * The Senate Executive Committee (SEC)

+The standing committees meet regularly; they are normally scheduled to meet at least once a month during the academic year, and they sometimes hold additional meetings.

+The Senate Executive Committee consists of the chairs of the Senate's standing committees, the President of the Senate, and the Provost (or their designate).
+It normally communicates with standing committees through their chairs.
+Its main role is to facilitate the Senate.

+**Special committees** are permanent committees appointed by the Senate or by one of its standing committees.
+They are charged with undertaking investigations or recommending policy or action in specific areas of Senate concern.
+Special committees appointed by the Senate report to the Senate through the Executive Committee (SEC).
+They may be asked by the Executive
+Committee to report on specific items directly to the Senate.
+As of this writing, the By-laws specify five special committees:

+ * Communications, Outreach, and Election Committee (COEC)
+ * Special Committee on Grievances
+ * Special Committee on Athletic Policy
+ * Special Committee on the Academic Calendar
+ * Special Committee on Environmental Health and Safety

+**Subcommittees** are effectively special committees constituted by one of the standing committees; accordingly, they report to their parent standing committees rather than directly to the Senate, usually once per semester.
+There are currently four subcommittees listed in the By-laws:

+ * Academic Review Committee (reports to UAAC)
+ * Committee on the Library (reports to P&B)
+ * Committee on Environmental Priorities (reports to P&B)
+ * Committee on Education and Research Technology (reports to P&B)

 ## What is the Senate's main workflow?

 The Senate's work is nearly all done by its committees and therefore by the voting members of the committees.
 The committees review policies and keep an eye out for issues.
-They draft policy to send to put before the Senate.
+They draft policy to put before the Senate.

 Coordinating between the Senate's committees and the Senate itself is the Executive Committee (SEC).
 The SEC refers items to committees, and committees send items to the SEC that they hope will come before the Senate.
-(The members of the SEC are the chairs of the Senate's standing committees and the Provost, with the President of the University Senate chairing, so the SEC normally communicates with standing committees through their chairs.)

 At Senate meetings, the Chair of the SEC (who also serves as the Senate President) presents items the SEC has passed to the Senate for approval (see FS VII A.5).